 In our CI/CD environment, every time we run a verification, the results will be published to the Pact Broker.
 This is called a verification result.

-Whenever the provider changes, this is called a provider version (usually identified by its git hash plus other identifying information like a toggle name).
+Whenever the provider changes, this is called a provider version (recommended to be identified by its git hash and git branch plus other identifying information like a toggle name).

-The general recommendation is to set a label of the branch name when a verification passes, and record a deployment to environment name (like "prod" or "staging") when the provider is deployed to that environment.
+For example, you should associate the provider with its current branch (e.g. a PR branch or the main branch).
+The general recommendation is to associate the branch name when a verification passes, and record a deployment to environment name (like "prod" or "staging") when the provider is deployed to that environment.

 Let's expand the example from above to include the provider and its verifications.